Medicine Through Time

 Key Features: The best known feature of medicine in the Medieval period is in fact death, The Black Death.
 It killed a huge number of people.
 It is useful to study the Black Death as it shows a wide range of approaches to the prevention of disease, beliefs about the cause and attempts at treating it.
 Religion plays a major role in the era with the Church dominating much of European practise.
 Ideas begin to spread into Europe through increased communication with the Eastern empires.

 Rebels with a cause.
 A revolution in scientific thinking and methodology that went totally against the rules.
 The medical consequences were huge.

 Hippocrates and Galen were still heavily influential, despite being wrong on some important things.
-The Renaissance saw this challenged as Anatomists risked the wrath of the establishment to develop their understanding.
+The Renaissance saw this challenged as Anatomists such as Vesalius risked the wrath of the establishment to develop their understanding.
 It led to detailed drawings of the body in microscopic detail.
 Yet, despite these images and findings such as the Circulation of the Blood, treatments didn’t change all that much.
 Surgery began to change at a pace, as mankind harnessed the destructive force of gunpowder to greater effect on the battlefield.

 Discover how killer diseases have been overcome over time and what is being done to prevent them today.

 On the whole infectious disease isn’t a big problem now.
 It was a problem 100 years ago, an even bigger problem 200 years ago and almost impossible to prevent 250 years ago.
 Huge breakthroughs in science have led to the eradication of some infectious disease.
 Others are well contained in the western world.
 From Jenner’s Smallpox vaccine there was a short time lag before further breakthroughs and then a revolutionary spate of discoveries.

 Dirt, disease and death.
 The battle to overcome squalor in the Industrial age.